bzhanglab/neoflow/README.md

                            --ref_ver hg19 \
                            --out_dir output
 ```
 Please update  inputs for parameters `--ref_dir`  and `--annovar_dir` before run the above example.
-The input file for `--vcf_file` can be downloaded from the [example data](http://pdv.zhang-lab.org/data/download/neoflow_example_data/example_data.tar.gz) prepared for testing.
+The input file for `--vcf_file` can be downloaded from the [example data](http://pdv.zhang-lab.org/data/download/neoflow_example_data/example_data.tar.gz) (Right click and Select **"Save link as…"**) prepared for testing.
 After the example data is downloaded to users' computer, unzip the data and all the testing data are available in the **example_data** folder.

 The running time of above example is less than 5 minutes on a Linux server with 40 cores.